edvinem/skuggsnack/README.md

 1. Register a new user
 2. Log in with your credentials
-3. Add friends and start chatting in real-time
+3. Add friends and start chattin'!